 Fish passage and īnanga spawning

 New Zealand has more than 50 species of native freshwater and sports fish.
-It’s important that instream structures such as culverts and weirs are designed to allow for fish passage, so that fish can move upstream and downstream between different river and stream habitats and complete their lifecycle.
+It’s important that instream structures such as culverts and weirs are designed to allow for fish passage, so that fish can move upstream and downstream to complete their lifecycle.

-The National Environmental Standards for Freshwater 2020 (NES-F), introduced new national regulations for fish passage to be considered alongside regional rules in the Regional Plan.
+The Resource Management (National Environmental Standards for Freshwater) Regulations 2020 (NES-F) introduced new national regulations for fish passage to be considered alongside regional rules in the Regional Plan.

-- All new structures must be designed, installed and maintained in a way that will facilitate fish passage.
+- Under permitted activity rules, new structures must be designed, installed and maintained in a way that will provide for the same passage of fish upstream and downstream as would exist without the structure.

-Specific design criteria for weirs and culverts must be followed. - You will need to provide information about the structure to us within 20 days of installation in accordance with NES-F Regulation 62.
+Specific design criteria for weirs and culverts must be followed. - You will need to provide information about the new structure to us within 20 days of installation in accordance with NES-F Regulation 62 (See ‘Reporting back to us’ for details).

 Rules for culverts